pervezfunctor/ts-starter/README.md

 winget install --id Microsoft.VisualStudioCode
 ```

-Alternatively, even preferrably use the following guide to setup your system.
+Alternatively, or even preferably use the instructions at [dotfiles](https://github.com/pervezfunctor/mini-dotfiles.git) to setup your Ubuntu/WSL environment.
+If you are on Windows 11, install WSL 2 first.

-### Install WSL 2 on Windows 11

 ```powershell
   wsl --install -d Ubuntu